yaml-extend/yaml-extend/README.md

 - `sourceHash: string`
   Hash computed from `source` (used to detect changes / cache misses).

-- `blueprint: unknown`
+- `blueprint: unknown | undefined`
-  Canonical "blueprint" produced from the YAML text used to generate loads.
+  Canonical "blueprint" produced from the YAML text used to generate loads. undefined if invalid YAML string is passed.

 ### Enums